 Legislative Assembly Legal Affairs Committee

-The Legal Affairs Committee is a current standing committee of the Legislative Assembly, established 22 June 2011.
+The Legal Affairs Committee is a completed standing committee of the Legislative Assembly, and ended 6 Mar 2015.

 Inquiries (click to show)